intershop/iom-partner-devops/README.rst

           acr:                                $(REPO_PATH)

           # You may need to inject additional steps into the current job.
 This can be done by
-          # definining additional templates, which are executed before and after the main steps
+          # defining additional templates, which are executed before and after the main steps
           # of the current job.
-Just create according template files and pass their name to the
+Just create according template files and pass their names to the
-          # following paramaters. '@self' is important, otherwise the templates would be expected
+          # following parameters. '@self' is important, otherwise the templates would be expected
           # at the same location as ci-job-template.yml.
           #preHookTemplate:  <filename>@self
           #postHookTemplate: <filename>@self
           #
           # This is a very simple example of a pre- or postHookTemplate:
           #
           # steps:
           # - script: |
           #     echo "Hello world"